atisamhaq123/CollageVogue/README.md

 # CollageVogue.

 The CollageVogue is a powerful python based script that allows you to create stunning collages using images sourced from the UnSplashAPI.
-With this tool, you can effortlessly retrieve high-quality images based on your desired search query and combine them into beautiful collages with just a few clicks...
+With this tool, you can effortlessly retrieve high-quality images based on your desired search query and combine them into beautiful collages with just a few clicks....

 ## Installation
 To get started, simply make an API request to retrieve a selection of high-quality images based on your criteria: